TT-txt/MarthonSimCpp/readme.md

 }
 ```
 Note that here, the slope is a float (representing the %), it is negative when going down, and positive when going up.
 The range **MUST BE CUMULATED**: for exemple step 1 range is 1.2km, then the distance between the second and thrid checkpoint 2km, then the range of the 2nd step is 2 + 1.2 = 3.2km; it is also set in kilometers.
 Then we have the direction, which is a float between 0 and 360 representing in which direction the step, check under [libs/coureur.cpp](libs/coureur.cpp) in order to understand that.
 Finaly `Has supply` must be set as a boolean, which indicate if the runner can drink from this place.<br/>

 ### RNG?
+Luckely enough, you can also choose to generate a random one, and also random runners, all you have to do is to go under [src/main.cpp](src/main.cpp) and edit the line 7 and 8.
+If you set the line 7 to true, the programm will use the file you made under [userFiles/participants.txt](userFiles/participants.txt), else if it set to false it will generate the number of random runners, the number can be changed on line 46, it is the first arg.
+You can do the same for the steps: line 8 is defined the bool and to modify how many for the generation, it is on line 52, first arg in function call.

 ### Which parameters are changing the runner's speed ?

 ### Export of the results
+Because we want to be able to check how went the race, we can export result if the const set on line 9 in [src/main.cpp](src/main.cpp) is set to true, results will be exported under [userFiles/resultats](userFiles/resultats)

 ### Side notes
+It is possible that using the random generation, some races cannot be finished, I don't know if i will ever be able to fix that.
+This project require SFML and C++ std 17.